ARMmbed/mbed_OS_API_Docs/docs/index.md

-# Introduction to the mbed OS API References
+# Introduction to the mbed OS API

 mbed OS lets you write applications that run on embedded devices, by providing the layer that interprets your application's code in a way the hardware can understand.

 Your application code - written in C++ - uses the application programing interfaces (APIs) presented by mbed OS to receive information from the hardware and send instructions to it.
 This means that a lot of the challenges in getting started with microcontrollers or integrating large amounts of software is already taken care of.

+## The API references

 The APIs in this document are organized by the feature, or group of features, they enable.